IBM/Hybrid-Cloud-Applications-and-Services/README.md

 ## 4.1 Push WebSphere Liberty APIs into API Connect

+In this step, we will learn about how to use the post request on API discovery to push our APIs into API Connect.

 1. Go to `https://<Cloud Host:Port>/ibm/api/explorer/`

 2. Click **POST** for the apiconnect endpoint